mayamcdougall/NotePaper/README.md

 * **override**

 	You can override the default styles of this theme by entering in the path to a custom CSS stylesheet.
-This must be defined as an absolute path from your base_url (eg "assets/override.css").
+This must be defined as an absolute path from your base_url (e.g. "assets/override.css").
 The CSS Override file is applied last, after both the default NotePaper styles and the CSS Theme.
 This means that it can override any styles in either of those files.

 	For example, you could try changing the page background using CSS.
 By doing this in the override file, you don't have to overwrite the original background image.
 I'd recommend trying any of the wood textures [here](http://webtreats.mysitemyway.com/8-tileable-dark-wood-texture-patterns/) or [here](http://webtreats.mysitemyway.com/tileable-light-wood-textures/) for and quick and seamless change.
 One of them is already being used as the default background.
 You may also want to re-save them with a higher level of jpg compression, as they're quite large.